-New Dragon Warriors books are in development, such as the long-awaited Players' Guide, guides to regions beyond Albion.
 We don't have titles for these new books yet, or release dates.
-As soon as we do we'll be putting the information up on the Serpent King Games website: www.serpentking.com.
+As soon as we do we'll be putting the information up on the Magnum Opus Press website: www.magnumopuspress.com.
 And when we have PDF previews of the new titles for you to download, they'll be put there as well.